shamilton1/Experimental/README.md

 ### Alignment

 Control cell horizontal alignment using colons.
-In the following table:
+For example, in the following table:

 Column 1 is left aligned

 Column 2 is centered